The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Numerical results

-To illustrate the typical processes that shape our systems, we show in Figure \ref{fig:dynamical_evolution} the evolution of semi-major axis, eccentricity, inclination, and mass for one representative run of Scenario FIX (one of the two setups that produced USP planets).
-Overall, this representative system highlights the main evolutionary phases common across the simulations: (i) early convergent migration and collisions in the gas disk, (ii) pile-up and stabilization near the disk edge, and (iii) tidal reshaping of the innermost orbits after disk dispersal.
-The moving inner edge primarily controls the final semi-major-axis distribution, and thus the USP yield, while the eccentricity and inclination histories remain broadly similar across scenarios. \\\\ Across all 30 runs, the qualitative history is similar.
-Embryos undergo rapid inward Type-I migration and growth by pebble accretion and embryo-embryo collisions within $\sim$$(1$-$3)\times10^{5}$ yr.
-By this time, most of the mass budget is assembled, and later impacts only perturb masses slightly.
-Convergent migration drives the embryos to the inner disk edge, where they accumulate and near-commensurate resonant chains form.
-Typically, a subset of embryos can penetrate into the cavity.
-Gas damping keeps eccentricities low (typically $e\sim10^{-2}$) and inclinations are rapidly flattened to $\lesssim 0.1°$, leaving nearly coplanar chains. \\\\ Once the embryos are trapped in these near-commensurate chains, migration stalls as embryos accumulate at the cavity boundary.
-In the evolving-edge cases (OUT[M] and IN[C]), the moving truncation/corotation radius shears the chain, briefly breaking and re-capturing resonances.
-This repacking triggers close encounters and occasional late collisions between Earth-mass planets, producing stair-step changes in the semi-major axis evolution as planets are redistributed to new resonances. \\\\ The main systematic difference is the final parking radius of the chain relative to the USP boundary, set by the inner-edge kinematics.\\ Scenario FIX stalls planets at a constant radius, where usually many planets manage to penetrate into the cavity in the gas-rich phase.
-As the inner disk edge is located just at the USP boundary, the innermost planets therefore typically end up interior to the 1 day period line inside the cavity.\\ In Scenario OUT[M], the magnetospheric truncation radius expands with time, shifting the chain outward.
-This means that systems that momentarily approach the USP regime early are carried back to longer periods.\\ In Scenario IN[C], the corotation radius recedes inward, dragging the chain deeper into the cavity and within the USP boundary, efficiently producing USPs in the gas-rich phase. \\\\ Once the gas is gone (by $\sim$10 Myr), occasional late collisions between embryos occur and tidal torques secularly reshape the innermost orbits: planets located outside the stellar corotation radius (which is very close-in at this point at $\sim$0.008 au) experience positive torques and migrate outward, while the planetary eccentricities decrease.
-This tidal interaction explains why some systems retain USP planets while others shift their innermost planets beyond the one-day orbital period.
-The outward movement is strongest for the closest-in planets.
-As a result, several systems that produced USPs during the gas phase subsequently move just beyond the USP threshold by the end of the simulation.
-Over Gyr timescales, subsequent stellar spin-down could move the corotation radius outward again and further modify the innermost architecture (see Section \ref{sec:discussion}).
+The main systematic difference is the final parking radius of the chain relative to the USP boundary, set by the inner-edge kinematics.
+Scenario FIX stalls planets at a constant radius, where usually many planets manage to penetrate into the cavity in the gas-rich phase.
+As the inner disk edge is located just at the USP boundary, the innermost planets therefore typically end up interior to the 1 day period line inside the cavity.
+In Scenario OUT[M], the magnetospheric truncation radius expands with time, shifting the chain outward.
+This means that systems that momentarily approach the USP regime early are carried back to longer periods.
+In Scenario IN[C], the corotation radius recedes inward, dragging the chain deeper into the cavity and within the USP boundary, efficiently producing USPs in the gas-rich phase.